 Applications from international students are assessed on the basis of the applicant’s academic qualifications and proficiency in English.
-Applicants are also required to satisfy the Department of Immigration and Border Protection’s (DIBP) criteria for Genuine Students, Genuine Temporary Entrants and have the financial capacity for fund their studies and living expenses whilst studying in Australia.
+Applicants are also required to satisfy the Department of Home Affairs (DHA) criteria for Genuine Students, Genuine Temporary Entrants and have the financial capacity to fund their studies and living expenses whilst studying in Australia.

 Applicants who undertook study in a language other than English will be required to show proficiency in English.
-The University accepts the International English Language Testing System (IELTS), the Pearson Test of English (PTE) and the Test of English as a Foreign Language (TOEFL).
+The University accepts the International English Language Testing System (IELTS), the Pearson Test of English (PTE), the Test of English as a Foreign Language (TOEFL) and the Cambridge Advanced English (CAE).

 The University provided support services for international students including an orientation program, airport reception, assistance with temporary accommodation arrangements, a variety of academic support services and social activities.